so the River flows ~ Voices from the Delaware.

 Jackie Lima – George Innes, Spirituality of Color

-Harry Philips – Edward Hicks’ Peaceable Kingdom on the Delaware
+Harry Phillips – Edward Hicks’ Peaceable Kingdom on the Delaware

-Harry Philips – The Schuylkill, Realistically - The Art of Thomas Eakins
+Harry Phillips – The Schuylkill, Realistically - The Art of Thomas Eakins

 Frank Schoonover – Artist, Man of the River